hi-T0day/DBGHider/README.md

 ### Inline Hook

-To implement inline hook, DBGHider moves one or more instructions at the function entry to somewhere else, then substitue the originals instruction with a `jmp 0xhhhhhhhh` instruction.
+To implement inline hook, DBGHider moves one or more instructions at the function entry to somewhere else, then substitues the originals instruction with a `jmp 0xhhhhhhhh` instruction.
 And DBGHider writes your hooking code to `0xhhhhhhhh`.
 Your code need to decide what to do, do something then return or execute the normal function.
 If you decide to execute the normal function, the saved instructions need to be executed first and then jump back.

 Here is an example for NtClose.